 You can start again every single second of the day!

 Today I woke up, excited for the new week.
 I had intended to go for a bike ride today, but when I opened the curtains it felt like all my motivation for the day just dropped.
-I have realised that because I have become such perfectionist, small things like this can ‘ruin’ my entire day.
+I have realized that because I have become such perfectionist, small things like this can ‘ruin’ my entire day.
 I have a certain idea of how my day should be, if one thing doesn’t turn out the way I planned, it feels like my day failed.
 That it is better if I start again tomorrow.
 But now that I am mindful of my behavior, it is way easier to catch myself.
 Yes, I might not be able to ride my bike, but that doesn’t mean that I have to sit behind my desk all day.
 I can go to the gym or do another kind of exercise inside.
 Even though I didn’t feel like going to the gym, I knew I had to go.
 Once at the gym, I enjoyed every second of it.
 Why my motivation before going is so low?
 I have no idea.
 However, what I do know is that I have to let go of these excuses and negative thoughts and just go!

 If something in your life is holding you back from living your best life, you have to let go of it.
 This can be anything, an unhealthy lifestyle, people who make you feel bad about yourself, fear or excuses to do something.